akashteradal/Arabidopsis-Phosphate-Starvation-Meta-Analysis/README.md

 The repository is organized to document the major components of the transcriptomic meta-analysis.

-- `README.md` — Project overview, objectives, computational environment, workflow, results, hypothesis, and conclusion.
+- `README.md` — Project overview, objectives, study design, computational environment, workflow, results, hypothesis, and conclusion.
 - `24L10904(Akash Teradal)- final report.pdf` — Final MSc Bioinformatics dissertation report.
-- `results/` — Important analysis results and output files.
+- `results/` — Analysis results and output files.
+  - `DESeq2/` — Differential expression results.
+  - `PCA/` — Principal Component Analysis plots.
+  - `Volcano/` — Volcano plots.
+  - `Meta-analysis/` — InteractiVenn and conserved DEG intersection results.
+  - `ShinyGO/` — Gene Ontology Biological Process enrichment results.
 The transcriptomic datasets used in this study were obtained from publicly available resources and were processed for downstream analysis.